Rohit--Sharma/UWMad-CS766_Project/docs/results.md

 # Evaluation Metric:
 To evaluate the predictions of lane markings against the ground truth, the lane markings are viewed as lines with 30 pixel width.
 Then, the **Jaccard Similarity** score or the **Intersection-over-union (IoU)** is computed between the ground truth and the predictions.
 To see which predictions are true positives (TP), a threshold of 0.5 is used on the Jaccard similarity value.
-Precision and Recall are calculated using TP, FP and FN as follows:
+Precision and Recall are calculated using TP, $$FP$$ and FN as follows:

 ```
 Precision = TP / (TP + FP), Recall = TP / (TP + FN)